capport-wg/api/draft-ietf-capport-api.md

 - "seconds-remaining" (integer): indicates the number of seconds remaining, after which the client will be placed into a captive state.
 The API server SHOULD include this value if the client is not captive (i.e. captive=false) and the client session is time-limited, and SHOULD omit this value for captive clients (i.e. captive=true) or when the session is not time-limited.
 - "bytes-remaining" (integer): indicates the number of bytes remaining, after which the client will be in placed into a captive state.
 The byte count represents the sum of the total number of IP packet (layer 3) bytes sent and received by the client.
 Captive portal systems might not count traffic to whitelisted servers, such as the API server, but clients cannot rely on such behavior.
 The API server SHOULD include this value if the client is not captive (i.e. captive=false) and the client session is byte-limited, and SHOULD omit this value for captive clients (i.e. captive=true) or when the session is not byte-limited.

-The valid JSON keys can be extended by adding entries to the Captive Portal API Keys Registry {{iana-section}}.
+The valid JSON keys can be extended by adding entries to the Captive Portal API Keys Registry ({{iana-section}}).
 If a client receives a key that it does not recognize, it MUST ignore the key and any associated values.
 All keys other than the ones defined in this document as "required" will be considered optional.

 # Example Interaction {#example}